flyteorg/flyte/docs/source/gen/flytectl_create_execution.rst

 	 task: core.advanced.run_merge_sort.merge
 	 version: "v2"

-And then can be passed through the command line.
+It can then be passed through the command line.
-Notice the source and target domain/projects can be different.
+Notice that the source and target domain/projects can be different.
-The root project and domain flags of -p and -d should point to task/launch plans project/domain.
+The root project and domain flags of -p and -d should point to the task/launch plans project/domain.

 ::

  flytectl create execution --execFile execution_spec.yaml -p flytectldemo -d development --targetProject flytesnacks

-Also an execution can be relaunched by passing in current execution id.
+Also, an execution can be relaunched by passing in the current execution id.

 ::

  flytectl create execution --relaunch ffb31066a0f8b4d52b77 -p flytectldemo -d development

-An execution can be recovered, that is recreated from the last known failure point for a previously-run workflow execution.
+An execution can be recovered, i.e., recreated from the last known failure point for previously-run workflow execution.
 See :ref:`ref_flyteidl.admin.ExecutionRecoverRequest` for more details.

 ::

  flytectl create execution --recover ffb31066a0f8b4d52b77 -p flytectldemo -d development

-Generic data types are also supported for execution in similar way.Following is sample of how the inputs need to be specified while creating the execution.
+Generic data types are also supported for execution in a similar manner.
+Following is a sample of how the inputs need to be specified while creating the execution.
-As usual the spec file should be generated first and then run the execution using the spec file.
+The spec file should be generated first and then, the execution should be run using the spec file.

 ::

  flytectl get task -d development -p flytectldemo  core.type_system.custom_objects.add --execFile adddatanum.yaml

 The generated file would look similar to this.
-Here you can see empty values dumped for generic data type x and y.
+Here, empty values have been dumped for generic data type x and y.

 ::